carmina-hatnean/Test-cases/README.md

 User shouldn't be able to login and below the input will show the message: "Please enter a username or email address.".

 **Test Data:**
-user: empty & pass: 123456 or user: carmina & pass: empty
+User: empty & Pass: 123456 or user: carmina & pass: empty

 **Actual Results:**
 As Expected